 Issue Description

 There is no statewide consistency in the selection of a particular test method and the analysis of the toxicity testing data.
 A variety of statistical approaches can be used to analyze the biological responses (e.g. growth, reproduction) generated from the toxicity tests as discussed in Issue C. Any experimental design paired with an incompatible statistical approach could lead to the incorrect characterization of aquatic toxicity and the inability to compare toxicity impacts across the state.
-To provide clean and concise data analysis, and consistent use among all permit and across all programs, the U.S. EPA test methods selected for determining whether ambient receiving water meets numeric water quality objectives and for assessing compliance with applicable NPDES permit terms effluent limitations should be amenable to the required statistical analysis.
+To provide clean and concise data analysis, and consistent use among all permit and across all programs, the U.S. EPA test methods selected for determining whether ambient water meets numeric water quality objectives and for assessing compliance with applicable NPDES permit terms effluent limitations should be amenable to the required statistical analysis.

 Options